 Lead: The Heat and Warmth Fund

-Offer Detroit residents no-cost energy-efficient appliances and home upgrades to increase individual homes’ value and energy efficiency.
+Offer Detroit residents no-cost energy-efficient appliances and home upgrades to increase energy efficiency and value and ultimately provide generational wealth.

 Collaborating: Warrendale Community Organization; Islamic Center of Detroit; Warren Avenue Community Organization; Greenview Block Club; Evergreen Block Club; Second Grace United Methodist Church

-Community-driven investment fund which aims to reinvest in the Warrendale neighborhood by offering zero-interest loans through a “pay it forward” approach.
+A non-conventional, community driven investment fund that aims to reinvest in the neighborhood by offering zero interest loans through a pay it forward approach.

 Missed a video?
 Click here to see all of the video submissions.